sandipchitale/DevToolsApp/README.md

 Known limitations
 =================

-Due to issue [189233008](https://codereview.chromium.org/189233008/) this only work for Chrome Canary at the moment.
+Due to issue [189233008](https://codereview.chromium.org/189233008/) DevToolsApp only works against Chrome Canary debugee at the moment.

 DevToolsApp will work in standard Chrome starting version 35.x .